-The WAN port is the segment connected to your xDSL or Cable modem and is linked to the Internet.
+The WAN ports are connected to your xDSL or Cable modems and are linked to the Internet.

 3) Reset

 The Reset button allows you to do one of two things.

 - If problems occur with your router, press the router's reset button with a pencil tip (for less than 4 seconds) and the router will re-boot itself, keeping your original configurations. - 2) If problems persist or you experience extreme problems or you forgot your password, press the reset button for longer than 4 seconds and the router will reset itself to the factory default settings (warning: your original configurations will be replaced with the factory default settings)